nitesh-dev/MusicOn/README.md

 # MusicOn
 A music player app with the beautiful ui and performance.
+It can easily manage your music.
 It can work in background

 ### Contribution: On